thirdweb-example/next-javascript-starter/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-On `pages/_app.js`, you'll find our `ThirdwebProvider` wrapping your app, this is necessary for our hooks to work.
+On `pages/_app.js`, you'll find our `ThirdwebProvider` wrapping your app to set up our React SDK.

-on `pages/index.js`, you'll find the `useMetamask` hook that we use to connect the user's wallet to MetaMask, `useDisconnect` that we use to disconnect it, and `useAddress` to check the user's wallet address once connected.

 ## Learn More